Introduction

 Tip # 16.
 Be creative and create a portfolio or series of photos

 By a portfolio, I mean a coherent whole of several images.
 The coherence can be expressed through style or story.
-A possible approach could be a reportage about your favourite nature reserve or a certain species or a subject, all images with the same characteristic, etc.
+A possible approach could be a reportage about your favourite nature reserve or a particular species or a subject, all images with the same characteristic, etc.

 Another possibility is to revisit the same scene in different seasons: